yushengtzou/CPE/README.md

 Kata (形) is a term borrowed from Japanese martial arts, which refers to a detailed choreographed pattern of movements.
 In the context of programming, we adapt this concept to mean small, self-contained coding exercises that we practice regularly.

-The goal of practicing Kata is not merely to solve problems but to train our brains and fingers, allowing programming skills to become instinctive.
-This approach mirrors the craftsmanship ethos we uphold — similar to how medical doctors or surgeons practice surgical procedures daily to ensure precision and efficiency.
+The goal of practicing Kata is not to solve problems but to train our brains and fingers, allowing programming skills to become instinctive.
+This approach mirrors the craftsmanship ethos we uphold — similar to how surgeons practice surgical procedures daily to ensure precision and efficiency.

 ### Daily Practice